 Present day view of the site of Mason’s Dam.

-On 27 February 1884, Mr. John Baillie Henderson, a Government Hydraulic Engineer and Mr. Rand, a Geologist, visited Rosewood.
+On 27th February 1884, Mr. John Baillie Henderson, a Government Hydraulic Engineer and Mr. Rand, a Geologist, visited Rosewood.
 They came by the morning train, mounted horses provided for them by William Mathew, and accompanied David Pfrunder (Chairman of Divisional Board) through the scrub.
 They were on a mission to examine the different strata of soil in the district and select suitable sites for dams.
 A spot was chosen half a mile from the Gate in the gully at Mason’s bridge.

 A test hole was dug by Mr Boughen and if the soil proved to be satisfactory Richard Mason had indicated he was prepared to sell a couple of acres of his land at a reasonable price for the construction of a dam.

-In March, 1884 John Henderson wrote a letter to the Walloon Divisional Board stating that the site selected on the south-west corner of Mason’s property was the most suitable for the construction of a dam.
+In March 1884, John Henderson wrote a letter to the Walloon Divisional Board stating that the site selected on the south-west corner of Mason’s property was the most suitable for the construction of a dam.
 The Board agreed to the recommendation so a portion of Richard Mason’s land was resumed by the Government for this purpose.
 They also agreed to a request that the excavated material should be placed along the east side of the road between the bridge and Freeman’s house.
 Tenders for a ganger to do the work were sought.
 The dam’s capacity was expected to be about 1400 cubic yards.
 (One cubic yard = 764.55 litres)

 On the 12th May, Mr. McKinnon, also from the Hydraulic Engineer’s Department, visited Rosewood and met with a contractor to layout the plan for the dam at Mason’s Bridge.
 The contractor was ready to start the construction immediately, which he did.

 On the 31st a sad accident occurred at the site.
 The men were undermining a bank of earth about 14ft high and 30ft long (4.26m x 9.1m) when part of it suddenly gave way and many tons of the loose earth fell on two of the men.
 One man, Samuel Strong, aged about 23, was completely buried and died just as they uncovered his head.
 Samuel and his family were from Wicklow, Ireland and had settled in Gatton.
 They’d only been in the country for almost nine months.
 The other man was Henry Beavis, a son of Martin and Zillah Beavis.
 He tried to escape but he was thrown face down with most of his body being trapped under the rubble.
 Henry’s two brothers, who were also working on the site, quickly pulled him out.
 Henry was badly bruised, especially about the legs but he survived.
 The fall of earth was so great that it struck a horse and dray some 20ft away.
-The horse was knocked down and the dray smashed.
+The horse was knocked down and the dray was smashed.

 By February the next year (1885) the dam was filling up with silt.
 This was caused by 2 issues.
 The downhill flow of water from the area above the dam and the treading of horses and cattle around the dam.